-How do I know when I’m ready for a shoulder replacement surgery?
+How do I know when I’m ready for shoulder replacement surgery?

 How old are your shoulder replacement patients?

 The typical age group for a shoulder replacement patient is 60-80 years old.
 I have performed shoulder replacements on patients as old as 88 and as young as the mid-40s.
-Every patient’s situation is uniquely different and I take that into consideration when discussing a shoulder replacement.
+Every patient’s situation is uniquely different and I consider that when discussing a shoulder replacement.

 How should I prepare for my shoulder replacement surgery?

-For the most part it is not valuable to do therapy or exercise before a shoulder replacement surgery.
-Unfortunately the movement further aggravates the shoulder and causes more pain.
+For the most part, it is not valuable to do therapy or exercise before a shoulder replacement surgery.
+Unfortunately, the movement further aggravates the shoulder and causes more pain.
 My preparation advice for shoulder replacement surgery is more focused on the practical things in life… you have to prepare for the fact that you aren’t going to have use of your arm for a matter of weeks, which means you might need some help at home (cooking, showering, driving, etc.).
 I don’t recommend you drive for at least a couple of weeks following surgery.
-It is important for patients to plan ahead and understand what the nuts/bolts are regarding their recovery.
+Patients need to plan and understand what the nuts/bolts are regarding their recovery.

 Should I add or subtract any foods from my diet?